sarthakahuja11/Control_Theory5062/README.md

 # Control_Theory5062

-Contains the coursework and some lab MATLAB/simulink scripts for Control_5062 To be updated with final coursework
+Contains the coursework and MATLAB/simulink scripts for Control_5062 Updated with final coursework and report too